Abir4660/Canteen_Management_System/README.md

 3. Log In
 Default roles:

-Admin: Create users, menus, and manage all data
+Admin: Create users, menus, change username and password and manage all data

 Customer: Place orders and make payments

-📸 Suggested Screenshots Section (Optional)

-You can add screenshots in a /screenshots folder:
-📁 /screenshots
- ┣ 🖼️ login_pag